¿En qué podemos ayudarte?

 Furthermore, when we open a market operation, it is required a margin of €200 (the equivalent of the guarantee when we ask for a credit loan).
 Our margin will be lower than our equity because the operation required a margin that we have deposited at the broker.
 Margin €850 -€200 = €650.

 If we want to open more orders with leverage, we cannot surpass our margin limit.
-If our orders had losses that made our margin worn out we will enter a Margin call, where the broker should close all our orders due to the loss of guarantee.
+If our orders were to have losses, exhausting our margin, that would cause us to enter into Margin Call, where the broker must close our orders due to lack of collateral.

 When we close an open operation the retained margin is returned to the account.